jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 * Adding an Author Controller to the Project
 * Wiring up the ASP.NET Core App with the DbContext
 * Running the Controller to See the Output and Logs
+* Refactoring the Controller to Align with Common Practices